Ozark IntelligenceOZARKINTELLIGENCE

 Every automation needs adjustments after go-live.
 Workflows change, software updates, and edge cases appear.
 Ask: What support do I get after the project?
 For how long?
 What does ongoing support cost?

-A minimum of 30 days of post-launch support should be included in the project price.
-Beyond that, monthly retainer options ($750–$5,000/month depending on scope) provide continuous optimization and new automations as your needs evolve.
+A minimum of 30 days of post-launch support should be included in the project.
+Beyond that, tiered monthly retainer options provide continuous optimization and new automations as your needs evolve.

 Red flag: Support ends the day the project is “delivered,” or ongoing support requires a completely new contract.